We used to be human.

 You painted hobgoblins and fairies in your artwork, happy endings and impossibilities in your outlook, and yet you badmouthed my rich, indulgent father in public because you knew the truth wasn’t always what everyone saw…

-Here is what I knew of Lunar before the mutation:
+Here is what I knew of him before the mutation:

 When we were seven years old, he limped into class nursing a split lip and a bruised cheek, a gash by his left eye stitched up so tight it nearly forced his eye shut.
 He was still wearing preppy clothes: a wine-red sweater-vest over a crisp white shirt and pressed beige pants, clothes that said, ‘My mother loves me.
 See this bowtie?
 See the polished shoes?’
-At odds with that beat-up mouth and stitched forehead.
+Clothing at odds with his beat-up mouth and stitched forehead.